 Love summer?
 But the sun is not your skin’s best friend and hot weather can wreak havoc on your skin if you are not being careful.
 Here are a few quick tips to help keep your skin looking great all summer…..and beyond!

 Be SPF Savvy.
 Do not rely on your SPF-infused foundation or bronzer alone to protect you from the Sun.
 It’s nice to have the bonus protection from your SPF makeup but the amount of sunscreen your skin actually needs is far more than a little dab.
 So, how much sunscreen do you really need to apply?
-The recommended amount is about 1 teaspoon for your face and neck and be sure to choose a formula with no less than SPF 30.
+The recommended amount is about 1 teaspoon for your face and neck and be sure to choose a formula with no less than SPF 30 (and don’t forget your lips – they need SPF protection too!)
 And remember that sunscreens degrade faster in hot temperatures, losing their efficacy well before the expiration date.
 What’s even worse is that expired formulas can harbor bacteria and fungus, so it’s best to toss your sunblock lotion after 1 year.

 Defend your skin everyday not only with sunscreen but also with an antioxidant-packed serum.
 Antioxidants such as vitamins C and E, green tea and coenzyme Q10 protect your skin from damaging (aka wrinkle-causing) free radicals that are produced when skin is exposed to smoke, pollution, sunlight, or the very air we breathe.
 When paired with a broad-spectrum sunscreen every morning, antioxidants also boost skin’s ability to fight sun damage and help reduce collagen breakdown whenever your skin sees daylight.